stevenrobertson/sd-docs/report/gpu.rst

 Memory architecture
 ```````````````````

-The GF110 has a very flexible memory model.
+The GF110 has a flexible memory model.
 Its most distinguishing feature
 among other GPUs is the large, globally-consistent L2D cache; at 128KB per
-memory controller across the Fermi lineup, GF110 has an impressive 768KB of
+memory controller across the Fermi lineup, GF110 has 768KB of high-speed
-high-speed SRAM to share across its cores.
-All global and texture memory
+SRAM to share across its cores.
+All global and texture memory transactions
-transactions pass through the L2D, which generally uses an LRU eviction
-policy for its 128B cache lines, although hints exist which can prioritize
+pass through the L2D, which uses an LRU eviction policy for its 128B cache
-lines for discarding either immediately or as soon as it is fully covered.
+lines, although an instruction can mark a cache line for discard
+immediately or upon being fully covered by write operations.
+The latter
+mode improves performance when threads perform sequential writes.

 Each core has a 64KB pool of memory which can be split to provide 16KB of
 shared memory and 48KB of L1D cache, or 48 and 16KB respectively.
 All